Ginger Tea for Acid Reflux, Nausea and Ulcer Prevention

 When gastric acid is too low in pH it fails to trigger the normal release of digesting food into the small intestine.
 Trapped for far too long in the stomach, it can build up to a point where it travels back up your esophagus.

-Unlike your stomach, the delicate tissues of your esophagus have no defense against this hydrochloric acid and we name the burning pain in your throat that results as heartburn.
+Unlike your stomach, the delicate tissues of your esophagus have no defense against this hydrochloric acid.
+We name the burning pain in your throat that results as heartburn.

 Drinking warm ginger tea settles a sour tummy and is an effective natural treatment for occasional acid reflux, belly pain and indigestion.

-It’s worth looking at your diet and whether your stomach acidity is trying to tell you something about all those big greasy meals.
+It’s worth looking at your diet and whether your stomach acidity is trying to tell you something about the kind of meals you’re eating.

-Broad spectrum digestive enzymes, like this advanced, full-spectrum and vegetarian formula I take with any large or less than healthy meal, are also highly effective for preventing gastrointestinal distress in the first place.
+Broad spectrum digestive enzymes, taken with any large or less than healthy meal, are also highly effective for preventing gastrointestinal distress in the first place.

 Take them when you first start eating a big meal so you don’t have to go through the pain of acid reflux or suffer with the bloating and gas that results from poor digestion.

-Good digestive enzymes are highly recommended for anyone eating a less than healthy diet, particularly one high in processed meats that most of us struggle to digest properly.
+Good digestive enzymes can be beneficial for anyone eating a less than healthy diet, particularly one high in processed meats that most of us struggle to digest properly.

 It’s important to note though that if you have acid indigestion or heartburn more than twice a week you could be suffering from gastroesophageal reflux disease.
-Visit your doctor for a diagnosis as GERD can lead to serious health problems unless properly treated.
+Visit your GP for a diagnosis as GERD can lead to serious problems unless properly treated.

 While an upset stomach can make you feel nauseous, there are many other potential causes of nausea.
-They include motion sickness, sea sickness, surgery recovery, food poisoning, migraines, a reaction to medications, PMS, and morning sickness for pregnant women.
+They include motion sickness, surgery recovery, food poisoning, migraines, seasickness, a reaction to prescriptions, PMS, and morning sickness for pregnant women.

-Eating ginger and drinking freshly brewed ginger root tea are recognized as some of the best natural remedies for nausea and vomiting.
+Eating raw ginger and drinking the freshly brewed tea are recognized as some of the best natural remedies for nausea and vomiting.

 This is true not only for an unsettled stomach, but also for seasickness and other forms of motion sickness, postoperative recovery, premenstrual syndrome and morning sickness during pregnancy.